zesty-io/hitch-kubernetes/README.md

 ## Thanks

-Thanks to zazukoians for working example code at https://github.com/zazukoians/docker-hitch
+Thanks to zazukoians for working example install at https://github.com/zazukoians/docker-hitch